 Registration is not considered complete until all tuition and fees are paid, enrolls in the Marquette Monthly Payment Plan, or submits a billing authorization from an approved sponsor.
 Students whose accounts reflect that the payment has not been made, or that are otherwise delinquent have a registration block, transcript block and diploma block placed on their accounts.
 There is a $100.00 fee for the removal of the block.
 Failure to pay any balance when due may result in the cancellation of their registration for the current academic term, referral of the account to a collection agency, legal action to collect any balance due or any combination thereof.
 If the university must take legal action to collect any unpaid balance, students are responsible for all fees and costs incurred by the university to collect the unpaid balance.

 A 50 percent discount on tuition (only) is available to individuals who audit classes.
 This opportunity is offered to students who have the proper background and prerequisite of the course(s) in question.
-A student whose total credit hours equal 12 or more including audit courses, will be assessed the full-time rate based on their career.
-This discount is not available to individuals who take the senior citizen discount.
-A 50 percent discount on tuition (only) is available to individuals 62 years of age and older taking undergraduate and graduate courses for credit and/or audit.
-This opportunity is offered to students who have the proper background and prerequisite of the course(s) in question.
+Students whose total credit hours equal 12 or more including audit courses, is assessed the full-time rate based on their career.

 Payment of all tuition and other billed charges is due in full prior to the beginning of each term.